jacobbickus/NRF_CARGO_SCREENING/MantisROOT_README.md

 Predict Thickness
 ==

-void PredictThickness(std::vector<string> ObjectNames)
+void PredictThickness(std::vector<string> ObjectNames, bool write2file=false)

 DESCRIPTION:
 Predicts the results of changing the thickness on the objects passed in the string vector.

-void PredictThickness(std::vector<string> ObjectNames, double ResonanceEnergy)
+std::vector<TH1D*> PredictThickness(std::vector<string> ObjectNames, double ResonanceEnergy, bool write2file=false)

 DESCRIPTION:
 Predicts the results of changing the thickness on the objects passed in the string vector.
-Thickness calculations will focus on the given resonance energy.
+If the second input is passed the thickness calculations will focus on the given resonance energy.
+If the third input is set to true the scaled histograms will be written to a file.
+If a Resonance Energy is provided a vector of the scaled histograms is also returned at function call.
-Example: mantis->PredictThickness({"IntObjIn","IntObjOut"},1.73354)
+Example:
+std::vector<TH1D*> histov = mantis->PredictThickness({\"IntObjIn\",\"IntObjOut\"},1.73354, true)"

+This would predict thickness effects of IntObjIn and IntObjOut for the 1.73354 resonance energy and write the results to a file.

 ***************************************************************************************************************************************************************